-Sperm Donor Pay: Learn how they donors are compensated
+Sperm donor pay: Learn how the donors are compensated

 One of the most frequently asked questions we receive is whether sperm donors are being paid to donate.
 The answer is no, they do not get paid for their sperm, but they are financially compensated for their time and effort.
 Read this blog to learn more about sperm donor compensation.